siznax/blacklivesmatter/power-1998-greene.md

 **37. CREATE COMPELLING SPECTACLES**

 Striking imagery and grand symbolic gestures create the aura of power—everyone responds to them.
-Stage spec¬ tacles for those around you, then, full of arresting visuals and radiant symbols that heighten your presence.
+Stage spectacles for those around you, then, full of arresting visuals and radiant symbols that heighten your presence.
 Dazzled by appearances, no one will notice what you are really doing.